-Steep Slope Roofing usually refers to roofing materials suitable for roofs that have slopes of 3:12 or greater.
+Steep Slope Roofing generally refers to roofing materials suitable for roofs that have slopes of 3:12 or greater.
 These include asphalt roll roofing, asphalt shingles, concrete and clay tiles, wood shakes, slate and metal roofs.
-Additionally, some of the modified bituminous roofing as well as certain adhered single ply membranes and SPF foam can also be used in certain steep slope roofing applications.
+Additionally, some of the modified bituminous roofing and certain adhered single ply membranes and SPF foam can also be used in certain steep slope roofing applications.

 Concrete or clay tiles are installed in overlapping “shingle fashion” on steep slope roofs as well.
 These tiles are usually installed with a combination of nails and cementitious mortar.

 A growing segment of the roofing industry is metal roofing.
 The various types of metal roofs include metal shingles as well as long spans of metal panels.
 Metal panels are easily installed on steep roofs and are becoming more popular for their aesthetics and inherent fire resistance and are common in both residential and commercial construction.

 White is the new green!
 Up to 40% of a city’s impervious area is composed of roof.
 Thermoplastics, are the right steps towards an earth friendly facility.
 White materials are highly reflective of the sun’s radiant heat and may have a high thermal emittance value (a measure of how much of the absorbed radiant energy is given off into the atmosphere).